Benefits of Solitude

-In a noise-filled world that is constantly in motion, it can be a big challenge to find time for a little peace and quiet.
+In a noise-filled world that is always in motion.
+It can be a significant challenge to find time for a little peace and quiet.
 Add to that the responsibilities we have to face in our day to day lives.
 We humans tend to think of slowing down as a waste of time.
 Especially when our responsibilities seem to come to no end.
-And when we do find time to be alone and spend time with ourselves, it’s not always a pretty picture.
+And when we do find time alone, it’s not always a pretty picture.

 There’s always been a stigma attached around solitude.
 It seems that a significant part of the human race have been raised to think that spending time alone (and in public) is discouraged and that every task necessitates a companion.
 For most people, solitude equates to loneliness.
 Eating alone, going to the movies, and doing anything in public without company would easily generate looks of pity.

 The thing is, loneliness and solitude are two very different things.
-Being alone doesn’t always mean being lonely, and being lonely doesn’t always imply being alone.
+Being alone doesn’t always mean being lonely, and to feel lonely doesn’t always imply being alone.
 People can still feel lonely even when surrounded by other people.
-Loneliness is a negative state of mind that causes people to feel empty, isolated, and unwanted, and can be a symptom of a psychological disorder.
+Loneliness is a negative state of mind that causes people to feel empty, isolated, and unwanted.
+It can be a symptom of a psychological disorder.
 On the other hand, solitude is a positive state of being alone and is a time for reflection, relaxation, and an opportunity for growth.
 Simply put, “Solitude is something you choose.
 Loneliness is imposed on you by others,” writes Hara Estroff Marano for Psychology Today.

 Solitude allows you to revitalize your mind and give birth to new ideas

 Walk outside and get some fresh air or merely take a bathroom break.
 And when you do get back to work, remove all potential sources of distractions and interruptions.
-This will help you get more done in a short amount of time.
+Solitude helps you get more done in a short amount of time.
 If you have your own office, put a “do not disturb” sign outside so you can focus on your work without interruptions.
 People can be distractions too.
 When you can focus on your work without disturbances, you are better able to hear your thoughts, connect information, and enter a continuous flow.
-“Focusing on just one thing-without allowing distractions to intrude can become your own form of sacred solitude,” Thomas Oppong writes.
+“Focusing on just one thing -without allowing distractions to intrude- can become your own form of sacred solitude,” Thomas Oppong writes.